hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 [vcs]: ../vcs/index.html

-# Publishing Modules to the Terraform Enterprise Private Module Registry
+# Publishing Modules to the Terraform Cloud Private Module Registry

 -> **Note:** Currently, the private module registry works with all supported VCS providers; however, the private module registry does not support [GitLab subgroups](https://about.gitlab.com/features/subgroups/).

-Terraform Enterprise (TFE)'s private module registry lets you publish Terraform modules to be consumed by users across your organization.
+Terraform Cloud's private module registry lets you publish Terraform modules to be consumed by users across your organization.
 It works much like the public [Terraform Registry](/docs/registry/index.html), except that it uses your configured [VCS integrations][vcs] instead of requiring public GitHub repositories.

 Only members of the "owners" team can publish new modules.
 Once a module is published, the ability to release new versions is managed by your VCS provider.